pypackaging-native/pypackaging-native/docs/background/binary_interface.md

 - Changing your compiler or any of many relevant compilation flags
 - Etc.

 ## Interaction with shared libraries

 What the above means is that, bascially, you can never change anything about a C symbol that has been distributed to consumers in binary form, especially those in shared libraries.
-Since some code effectively must use shared libraries (not least the C standard library, in the form of glibc/[musl](https://musl.libc.org) on linux, resp. the UCRT on windows), this is one if not _the_ reason for the importance of distributions, because those will ensure that all their packages are compiled consistently against a given version of libc (and other libraries like the C++ standard library).
+Since some code effectively must use shared libraries (not least the C standard library, in the form of glibc/[musl](https://musl.libc.org) on linux, resp. the UCRT on Windows), this is one if not _the_ reason for the importance of distributions, because those will ensure that all their packages are compiled consistently against a given version of libc (and other libraries like the C++ standard library).